Frequently Asked Questions

 If you can’t seem to access your camera, please try the actions below:

-• Ensure the camera is properly connected with the provided cable or a decent equivalent.
+Ensure the camera is properly connected with the provided cable or a decent equivalent.
+Try a different cable.

-• Try switching USB ports, preferably USB 3.0.
+Try switching USB ports, preferably other USB 3.0 ports (usually blue).

 If none of this works, then please contact us through our support e-mail so that we can investigate your issue further.